North Carolina Provincial Congress

+The Provincial Congress of North Carolina was an extralegal representative assembly patterned after the colonial lower house that existed in North Carolina from 1774 to 1776.
+It led the transition from British provincial to U.S. state government in North Carolina.
+It established a revolutionary government, issued bills of credit to finance the provincial government, provided for the common defense, and adopted the state's first constitution.

-The North Carolina Provincial Congresses were extra-legal unicameral legislative bodies formed in 1774 through 1776 by the people of the Province of North Carolina, independent of the British colonial government.
-There were five congresses.
-They met in the towns of New Bern (1st and 2nd), Hillsborough (3rd), and Halifax (4th and 5th).
-The 4th conference approved the Halifax Resolves, the first resolution of one of Thirteen Colonies to call for independence from Great Britain.
-Five months later it would empower the state's delegates to the Second Continental Congress to concur to the United States Declaration of Independence.
-The 5th conference approved the Constitution of North Carolina and elected Richard Caswell as governor of the State of North Carolina.
-After the 5th conference, the new North Carolina General Assembly met in April 1777.
+There were five terms of congress.
+They met in the towns of Newbern (first and second), Hillsborough (third), and Halifax (fourth and fifth).
+The fourth congress approved the Halifax Resolves, the first resolution of one of United Colonies to call for American independence.
+Five months later it would authorize the state's delegates to the Continental Congress to vote for independence.
+The fifth congress approved a state constitution and elected Richard Caswell governor.
+In 1777, the newly established General Assembly convened at New Bern.

-Congresses
+Origins

+Massachusetts' young and ardent Boston patriot, Josiah Quincy, Jr. visited North Carolina staying five days.
+He spent the night of March 26, 1773 at Cornelius Harnett's home near Wilmington.
+The two discussed and drew up plans for a Committee of Correspondence.
+The North Carolina Committee of Correspondence's purpose was to communicate circumstances and revolutionary sentiment among the Thirteen Colonies.
+The North Carolina Committee of Correspondence formed in December 1773 in Wilmington.
+Although Cornelius Harnett was absent, he was made chairman of the committee.
+Other members included John Harvey, Robert Howe, Richard Caswell, Edward Vail, John Ashe, Joseph Hewes, Samuel Johnston, and William Hooper.

+The function of the committees in each colony was to inform the voters of the common threat faced by all the colonies, and to disseminate information from the main cities to the rural hinterlands where most of the colonists lived.
+As news was typically spread in hand-written letters or printed pamphlets to be carried by couriers on horseback or aboard ships, the committees were responsible for ensuring that this news accurately reflected the views of their parent governmental body on a particular issue and was dispatched to the proper groups.
+The committee supervised the election of the first Provincial Congress in North Carolina.

+History

 Five extra-legal unicameral bodies called the North Carolina Provincial Congresses met beginning in the summer of 1774.
 They were modeled after the colonial lower house (House of Commons).
 These congresses created a government structure, issued bills of credit to pay for the movement, organized an army for defense, wrote a constitution and bill of rights that established the state of North Carolina, and elected their first acting governor in the fifth congress that met in 1776.
-These congresses paved the way for the first meeting of the North Carolina state Legislature on April 7, 1777, in New Bern, North Carolina.
+These congresses paved the way for the first meeting of the North Carolina state Legislature on April 7, 1777, in Newbern.